mattermost/docs/source/configure/calls-deployment.rst

 The supported way to enable horizontal scalability for Calls is through a form of DNS based load balancing.
 This can be achieved regardless of how the ``rtcd`` service is deployed (bare bone instance, Kubernetes, or an alternate way).

-In order for this to work, the :ref:`RTCD Service URL <plugins-configuration-settings:rtcd service url>` should point to a hostname that resolves to multiple IP addresses, each pointing to a running ``rtcd`` instance.
+In order for this to work, the :ref:`RTCD Service URL <configure/plugins-configuration-settings:rtcd service url>` should point to a hostname that resolves to multiple IP addresses, each pointing to a running ``rtcd`` instance.
 The Mattermost Calls plugin will then automatically distribute calls amongst the available hosts.

 The expected requirements are the following: